Last updated on November 24th, 2019 at 09:09 pm

 Learn the secrets and taboos of caravan and trailer electric brake magnets.

-- Electric brake magnets will not stop your caravan correctly if the basics are misunderstood.
+- Incorrectly installed electric brake magnets will not stop your caravan quickly.

 - For many years, expert auto electricians and manufacturers ran magnet cables across single and tandem axles.

 - The industry believed this was the correct procedure.

 There are many signs your magnets are failing.

 - Low voltage at the magnet.

 - Magnet and electrical connections are not soldered.